Lawmaker's bill limits release of student-athletes' medical information

 You have free articles remaining.

-"No form we have students sign can redefine HIPPA or override the protections it allows," Swartos said.
+"No form we have students sign can redefine HIPAA or override the protections it allows," Swartos said.

 Frye-Mueller said schools don't need that level of access to a student's health information.
 Her bill would roll back those rules and make it illegal for the SDHSAA to require a student and their parents to sign a similar form to participate in activities.